 What to do when a governor resignsThe clerk and the chair have procedures to follow when a governor or trustee resigns.
 Find out what these are and send our template letter to help make sure they leave on good terms.

-Parent governor/trustee electionsIf you're the chair or clerk, follow this process to ensure you carry out parent governor/trustee elections efficiently, and in line with the rules.
+Parent governor/trustee electionsIf you're the chair or clerk, follow this process to make sure you carry out parent governor/trustee elections efficiently, and in line with the rules.

 Governor categories in maintained schoolsThe governing boards of maintained schools must be made up of specific types of governors.
 Understand what all of the different categories of governors are and the roles they play in school governance.

 Suspending or removing a maintained school governorBe clear about the difference between suspending and removing a governor, and when these sanctions may be appropriate to carry out.
 Understand the procedures you need to follow to protect your school and the rights of individual governors.

 Governor email accountsAs a governor, the personal data you send over email must be kept secure.
 Use a secure school email address to help you to meet the GDPR requirement to prevent a data breach and respond to subject access requests quickly.

 How to use email for governing board businessYou should use formal meetings (in-person or virtual) as much as possible, but sometimes you need a way to communicate in between meetings.
 Understand the rules and what's appropriate when using email to conduct governing board business.

 School governors' right to time off workYou have the right to take 'reasonable' time off work for governor duties.
 Find out what the rules are, if your profession is exempt, and what to do if you're having problems with your employer.

 Storing governing board documentsFind out how to ensure you're complying with the GDPR, and get guidance on how to store both electronic and paper documents so you can make sure they're secure.